emilynordmann/AllOfUs-data-analysis/docs/08-quiz.md

 * Your completion status is based on participation in the quiz, you do not need to achieve a minimum score.
 * Only Emily Nordmann will have access to your score and only the names of people who have participated in the quiz will be communicated to RTI for completion.
 * You can take the quiz as many times as you like.
-* The deadline for completing the quiz for recognition is Friday 17th March at midnight.
+* The deadline for completing the quiz for recognition is Sunday 17th March at midnight (anywhere).

 Access the quiz via [Google Forms](https://forms.gle/qyXop2fsA87RLJ9p8).